 Wait 3-4 hours between each meal, before switching categories.

-For example, a properly-combined starch meal might look something like this:
+A properly-combined starch meal might look something like this:

 A sandwich on whole-grain bread, filled with avocado, mustard, lettuce, tomato and sprouts.
-Served with a side salad and a baked sweet potato topped with butter.
+Served with a leafy side salad and a baked sweet potato topped with butter.
 You could follow this meal with some dark chocolate for dessert!

 A leafy green salad topped with cherry tomatoes and goat cheese, followed by a piece of baked fish served with a side of roasted broccoli and cauliflower.
 You could follow this meal with some dark chocolate or goat’s milk ice cream for dessert!

 A properly-combined nut & seed meal might look something like this: